stnrd/healthicons/README.md

 <i class="healthicons-filled-blood-bag"></i>
 ```

-The class must always be "healthicons-" following by the icon type(filled, outline, negative).
+The class must always be "healthicons-" following by the icon type(filled, outline).
 You can find the names of the icons [here](https://healthicons.org/).

 The icons are set to be displayed as inline-block and will use the current font size as their default.
 To modify this behavior, you can make changes to the ::before styles of the element where the icons are applied as a mask.